 Given Mars Attacks is a spoof of ’50s sci-fi movies and comic books of yesteryear, it’s natural that now Tim Burton’s film looks as dated as the classic movies it was satirizing, thanks to the saturation of early CG.
 But that doesn’t distract too much from the movie, which is a genius burst of bubblegum sci-fi.
 The plot is paper thin: aliens travel to earth and want to blow everything up with a giant laser.
 But with a cast list that’s perfect (Jack Nicholson plays the president, Glenn Close the first lady and even Tom Jones makes an appearance) jokes bathed in irony and some brilliant Ed Wood style effects, the film still holds up today as a manic opus.

 The king will rise

 Date: 2014 | Director: Gareth Edwards | Stars: Aaron Taylor-Johnson, Elizabeth Olsen, Bryan Cranston | Certificate: 12A | Runtime: 123 min

-Gareth Edwards had only one film under his belt (the low-budget Monsters) before he was handed this monster of a movie.
-Despite his slim CV he made decent work of the Godzilla legend, even if the giant lizard is a little camera shy at times.
-Edwards sets his Godzilla tale both in San Francisco and Japan where Godzilla and other monsters are summoned after unusual tremors cause a nuclear power plant meltdown.
-When we do get to glimpse Godzilla, the giant lizard looks magnificent but these shots are few and far between.
-Edwards decides to evoke suspense through Spielberg reaction shots and clever camera positioning which makes this movie a slow burner, rather than the all-out action fest it could have been.
+Gareth Edwards had only one movie on his resume (the low-budget Monsters) before he was given this behemoth of a movie.
+Despite his slim portfolio he did competent work with the Godzilla legend, even if the tremendous lizard is a little camera shy at times.
+Edwards sets his Godzilla tale both in San Francisco and Japan where Godzilla and other monsters are conjured after strange tremors cause a nuclear power plant meltdown.
+When we do get a glance at Godzilla, the giant lizard looks glorious but these shots are few and far between.
+Edwards decides to inspire suspense through Spielberg reaction shots and clever camera work which makes this movie a slow burner, rather than the all-out action fest it could have been.